How Can a Business Wargaming Conquer Risk and Apprehension?

 Teamwork and Team Building

-A business war game can be a fun, intellectually stimulating, and energizing event.
-It puts people together in a way that is unique and completely different than the day-to-day work environment and relationships.
+A business war game can be fun, intellectually stimulating, and energizing.
+It brings people together in a way that is unique and completely different from the day-to-day work environment and relationships.
+War game workshops are essential for organizing and executing these events effectively.

-Members of the company team have the opportunity to stress test plans and strategies that are central to the company's objectives.
-The competitor teams are fierce adversaries since they know the strengths and weaknesses of the company's plans first-hand.
-A good competitor team can make for challenging competitive dynamics during the strategic game.
+The company team members have the opportunity to stress test plans and strategies central to the company’s objectives.
+The competitor teams are fierce adversaries since they know the strengths and weaknesses of the company’s plans firsthand.
+A good competitor team can create challenging competitive dynamics during the strategic game.

 The control team provides inputs on events and externalities that are often neglected in the routine scenario planning process.
 The market team evaluates the give and take of market share as the various plans are revealed.
 A business wargame is a strategic tool, unlike tactical games or other planning methodologies.